simonmichael/hledger_site/src/ledger.md

 ### Performance differences

-Traditionally, Ledger was faster than hledger with large files (eg >5k transactions).
+Ledger was traditionally faster than hledger with large files, eg  above 5k transactions.
 (Many people record about 1-2k transactions per year.)
-Ledger's extra speed came partly from providing fewer guarantees, eg Ledger's balance assertions/assignments are not date-aware.
+Ledger's speed came partly from providing fewer guarantees, eg Ledger's balance assertions/assignments are not date-aware.

-Since about 2021 the performance gap seems to me to have closed or reversed, with hledger outperforming Ledger in some cases, including on large files.
+Since about 2021 the performance gap seems to me to have closed or reversed, at least on my mac, where hledger often runs faster and in less memory than Ledger, especially with very large files.

 In 2022, hledger ~1.25 compiled natively on a macbook air m1 processed 25k transactions per second:
 ```cli